NVIDIA/NeMo-Curator/docs/user-guide/personalidentifiableinformationidentificationandremoval.rst

 --------------------------------------

 The purpose of a personal identifiable information (PII) de-identification tool is to help scrub sensitive data out of datasets.
-Some examples of sensitive data types that are currently supported by the tool include:
+Some examples of sensitive data types that are currently supported by the tools include:

 - Name
 - Email Address